GivenCingco/Host-a-WordPress-on-AWS-EC2/README.md

-# How to host a WordPress website for free for a year on AWS using Amazon Linux EC2.
+# AWS Amazon Linux EC2: Hosting WordPress website free for one year
-### Everything was done on a Mac, so other steps may differ if you use a different operating system.
+### NB: Everything was done on a Mac, so other steps may differ if you use a different operating system.

+## What is WordPress?
+WordPress is a free and open-source content management system (CMS) that is primarily used for creating and managing websites.
+It is written in PHP and uses a MySQL database to store website content.
+WordPress is known for its ease of use, flexibility, and large community of users and developers.
+It can be used to create a wide range of websites, including blogs, e-commerce sites, and portfolios, and can be easily customized using a variety of themes and plugins.

 ## What is an Amazon EC2 instance?
 An Amazon EC2 instance is a virtual server in Amazon's Elastic Compute Cloud (EC2) for running applications on the Amazon Web Services (AWS) infrastructure.
 Amazon provides various types of instances with different configurations of CPU, memory, storage and networking resources to suit user needs.
 Each type is available in various sizes to address specific workload requirements.